Kings Norton Girls' School: Curriculum

 The school is involved in a range of partnerships with other schools and colleges locally and internationally, and was designated a Specialist Language College in 2001.
 It became a Leading Edge School in 2003, and gained a second specialism in Sport in 2006.

+In January 2025 the school became a founding member of the West Midlands Academy Trust (WMAT).
+Alongside Swanshurst School and Hall Green School, Kings Norton Girls’ School has officially become one of the founding members of WMAT.
+The official slogan of the trust is "Achieving more together".